mrthomware/MakerSpace/MakerSpace/4.0_Develop_a_Business_Plan/Key Components of a Business Plan/Products or Services.md

 ## Comparison to Competitors

 While there are other Maker Spaces in our city, we believe that our wide range of resources, our focus on education, and our commitment to community set us apart.
 We offer a broader range of workshops and classes, and we place a greater emphasis on community engagement and collaboration.
 We also strive to keep our prices affordable, making our services accessible to a wide range of individuals.

+This Products or Services section provides a detailed description of the offerings of the Maker Space, its pricing strategy, unique value proposition, and comparison to competitors.
+It gives readers a clear understanding of what the business offers and how it differentiates itself from its competitors.